astropy/astropy/docs/timeseries/lombscargle.rst

 >>> u.allclose(PSD_fourier, PSD_LS)
 True

-This equivalence is one reason that the Lomb-Scargle Periodogram is considered to be an extension of the Fourier PSD.
+This equivalence is one reason that the Lomb-Scargle periodogram is considered to be an extension of the Fourier PSD.

 For more information on the statistical properties of these normalizations,